20 Plant Based Snacks Your Kids Will Love

 Why we like this snack: brilliant for baby or children with constipation

-75g popcorn kernals
+75g popcorn kernels

 2 tablespoons of vegetable oil